Herceptin SC (Trastuzumab)

 Pregnancy and Breastfeeding

 Herceptin SC may harm an unborn baby.
-Use effective contraception during treatment and for 7 months after stopping.
-If you become pregnant during treatment, tell your doctor immediately.
-Stop breastfeeding during treatment and don’t restart until 7 months after completing treatment.
+Use effective contraception during treatment and for 7 months after.
+Breastfeeding is not recommended during treatment and for 7 months after.

 Drug Interactions